trinayanbharadwaj/Thyroid_Disease_Detection/README.md

 # Deployment:
-The solution is deployed on Amazon Web Services (AWS) on EC2 Instance using Linus environment.
+The solution is deployed on Amazon Web Services (AWS) on EC2 Instance using Linux environment.
 ![image](https://user-images.githubusercontent.com/63582471/141607984-309840bc-a442-46af-bb28-83172701a0b6.png)